Manikarthikgoud/Image-classification-using-Vision-Transformer-Vit/readme.md

 # Flower Classification using Vision Transformer (ViT)

 This project is an implementation of the Vision Transformer (ViT) model for the task of flower classification.
-The model is trained to classify three types of flowers: hibiscus, rose, and sunflower.
+The model is trained from scratch and also fine-tuned Vit model to classify three types of flowers: hibiscus, rose, and sunflower.
 Link to dataset: https://universe.roboflow.com/kani-tamil/flower-fgdvh/dataset/2/images

 ## Dataset